-The following raise your risk for labyrinthitis:
+These factors raise your risk for labyrinthitis:

-Hearing loss may be permanent.
+Rarely, hearing loss may be permanent.

 Call your health care provider if: